 Effect of lifestyle choices on Cerebrospinal Fluid (CSF) pulsations Journal of Applied Consciousness Studies2025-05-21T13:01:47+05:30

-Childhood trauma research, coaching and training at Wellness Space, Ahmedabad, India At Wellness Space, over the past several years, we have worked on understanding the root causes that lead to internalizing and externalizing symptoms.
+At Wellness Space, over the past several years, we have worked on understanding the root causes that lead to internalizing and externalizing symptoms.
 One of the core issues or root causes is exposure to repeated trauma of high intensity during childhood.
 Despite the extensive global evidence, there is limited childhood trauma research in India.
 Hence, we decided to pursue it.
-At the moment, we have extensive published evidence supporting the role of childhood trauma as a significant risk factor in several internalizing issues (Such as depression and anxiety, insomnia,
+At the moment, we have extensive published evidence supporting the role of childhood trauma as a significant risk factor in several internalizing issues (Such as depression and anxiety, insomnia, etc.) and externalizing issues (including suicide behaviour, relationship issues and more).

 Effect of Lifestyle Choices on Cerebrospinal Fluid Pulsations